ShardulJunagade/LightSync/README.md

 LightSync integrates both hardware and software to deliver adaptive headlight control:

 - **Sensing:** Each fundamental unit consists of an LDR (for light intensity) and an ultrasonic sensor (for distance), both interfaced with an Arduino Uno.
 These sensors are strategically positioned to monitor multiple directions around the vehicle.
 - **Control Logic:** The Arduino continuously reads sensor values.
 When the measured distance is below a set threshold and incoming light intensity is high, the system dims or switches off the corresponding LED strip.
-This logic is implemented in `final_code.ino` using the Adafruit NeoPixel library for smooth LED transitions.
+This logic is implemented in `lightsync.ino` using the Adafruit NeoPixel library for smooth LED transitions.
 - **LED Arrangement:** Six WS2812B LED strips are arranged to simulate car headlights, with parallel connections for some strips.
 The strips are distributed across two Arduino boards for modularity and scalability.
 - **Assembly:** All components are mounted on a breadboard and a demonstration board, with careful wiring for power, ground, and signal lines.
 The use of 10 kΩ resistors with LDRs ensures accurate voltage division for light sensing.